Mechanizing Synthetic Tait Computability in Istari: The Proof Assistant

-\istari offers a variety of tools to alleviate the difficulties of transport reasoning, most notably through equality reflection.
+\istari offers a variety of tools to alleviate the difficulties of equality reasoning, most notably through equality reflection.
 As a result, terms often remain close to their intended computational intuition.
-This section illustrates several of these tools in \istari.
+This section illustrates several of these tools in \istari, with emphasis on techniques used in the mechanization of STC.